 Classical guitars with nylon strings don’t have the same tension as steel.
 As a result, some of them don’t even have a truss rod in the neck.
 If they do, it’s simply carbon fiber reinforcement rods to offset some force.

-In this case, loosening a classical or flamenco guitar’s strings is recommended when inactive for a long period.
+In this case, loosening a classical or flamenco guitar’s strings is recommended.
+At least when inactive for a long period.
 If the nylon strings are left tuned, the neck could bow forward and remain like this permanently.
 This can happen with changing temperatures and poor humidity conditions.